welshk91/FinanceApp/README.md

 * Possibly 'hide' advance options in add dialogs, 'expand' for more options
 * Link a contact (own table?)
 * Possibly a payee field, own table.
 Can avoid if description is dropdown.
-* GIT Reminders for Myself:
-	- git add -A
-	- git commit -a -m 'Fixed some warnings'
-	- git push -u origin master

 Attachments
 ---------------------------------------